-Certain organizations and groups may be more formal or informal than others, finding the right place for the Goldendoodle, and their owner should be a rewarding part of the process.
+Certain organizations and groups may be more formal or informal than others, finding the right place for the Goldendoodle and their owner should be a rewarding part of the process.

 Yes, there are many organizations with which to register a Goldendoodle.
 These organizations work hard to verify that the background of the Goldendoodle is true and correct.
-They trace and verify the background to original AKC breeds, vital for this dog breed.
+They trace and verify the background of original AKC breeds, vital for this dog breed.

 One such organization is the Goldendoodle Association of North America.
 They have an application that can be filled out and is often given to new adopters when they take their cute and adorable Goldendoodle puppy home.

 What can I do to ensure that I can register my Goldendoodle with the organization of my choice?